SMMCENTER/Social-Media-Project/docs/pages/Social-Engineering.md

 ---
 title: Social Engineering
 layout: default
-excerpt: Place the introducing line of text ie.) the 'tagline' here ...
+excerpt: Welcome!
+This is the Social Engineering page of the **Carbon Free Footprint** project ...
-description: Place the intro paragraph ie.) the 'synopsis' here ...
+hint: Americans are fundamentally wired from birth to respond to the Cannabis plant ~ Robert Hempaz, PhD Trichometry
 repo: Social-Media-Project
-ver_date: 11-19-19
+ver_date: 11-20-19
 navigation_weight: 8
 categories: page
 ---